 1a.
 What is the project, proposal or service / contract change?
 The proposal is enter into agreements for two new supported living schemes in Hyde and Droylsden, to meet the current demand for accommodation for people with a learning disability 1b.
 What are the main aims of the project, proposal or service / contract change?
 This would be essential action in increasing the amount of available supported accommodation for people with a learning disability to live in their own homes in the community.
 There is a need to increase capacity to meet current and future demand, and address some immediate issues around existing properties no longer being fit for purpose in relation to meeting people's presenting needs.
 The two schemes will support the delivery of savings for the Adult Services budget - the actual amount will depend on the final mix of people moving into the two schemes.

 1c.
 Will the project, proposal or service / contract change have either a direct or indirect impact on, or relevance to, any groups of people with protected equality characteristics?

 Where there is a direct or indirect impact on, or relevance to, a group of people with protected equality characteristics as a result of the project, proposal or service / contract change please explain why and how that group of people will be affected.

-Protected Characteristic Direct Impact/Relevance Indirect Impact/Relevance Little / No Impact/Relevance Explanation Age ✓ The service is for adults 18+.Those under 18 will have access to care and support via children's services Disability ✓ The service is for adults with a learning disability.
+Protected Characteristic Direct Impact/Relevance Indirect Impact/Relevance Little / No Impact/Relevance Explanation Age ✓ The service is for adults 18+.
+Those under 18 will have access to care and support via children's services Disability ✓ The service is for adults with a learning disability.
 Adults who do not have a learning disability will access adult services if they

 have an eligible need as per the Care Act 2014

-Ethnicity \checkmark
+Ethnicity ✓

-Sex \checkmark
+Sex ✓

 Religion or Belief ✓

-Sexual Orientation ✓
+Sexual Orientation √

-Gender Reassignment ✓
+Gender Reassignment √

-Pregnancy & Maternity ✓
+Pregnancy & Maternity √

 Marriage & Civil Partnership ✓

-Other protected Commission? groups determined locally by Tameside and Glossop Strate egic
+Other protected groups determined locally by Tameside and Glossop Strategic Commission?

-Group (please state) Direct Impact/Relevance Indirect Impact/Relevance Little / No Impact/Relevance Explanation

-impactiverevance Impaouricievanoe

-Mental Health ✓ may have a secondary mental health support need in addition to their learning disability.
-Individuals whose primary need is mental health, will access other appropriate services

-Mental Health - may have a secondary mental health support need in addition to their learning disability.
-Individuals whose primary need is mental health, will access other appropriate services The service supports carers to plan the long term needs of the person they support along with crisis
+Group (please state) Direct Impact/Relevance Indirect Impact/Relevance Little / No Impact/Relevance Explanation Mental Health Service users may have a secondary mental health support need in addition to their learning disability.
+Individuals whose primary need is mental health, will access other appropriate services Carers Military Veterans ✓ ✓ The service supports carers to plan the long term needs of the person they support along with crisis support Breast Feeding ✓ Are there any other groups who you feel may be impacted by the project, proposal or service/contract change or which it may have relevance to?

-✓ may have a secondary mental health support need in addition to their learning disability.
-Individuals whose primary need is mental health, will access other appropriate services The service supports carers to plan the long term needs of the person they support along

-service/contract change or which it may have relevance to?